Spiny softshell turtle: Reproduction

 Spiny softshells begin mating between ages 8 and 10.
 A large female turtle may live up to 50 years.
 The turtles mate in mid-to-late spring in deep water.
 The male will nudge the female's head while swimming and wave their feet in front of her face, and if she chooses to mate, the male will swim above the female without clasping her with his claws (unlike other turtles).
 Prior to nesting, the females have been observed to have a 3 stage activity pattern throughout the day.
 The females start the day by basking and moving around an area, then they spend a majority of their afternoon swimming in a new area, and finally they would stop and search for an ideal nesting spot.
 A few months later, the female turtle quickly lays her eggs along a sunny sandbar or gravel bank in a flask-shaped cavity she has dug close to the water.
 This nesting behavior typically begins around July with the females leaving the water and probing the ground with her snout to find the spot to lay her eggs.
 The turtle nests more than once during a single season.
 She can lay between 9 and 38 round, calcareous-shelled eggs.
-The eggs are laid around July and September, and they hatch in the spring.
+The eggs are laid around June and July, and they hatch in the late summer early fall, around September.
+Incubation lasts approximately 2-3 months.
 Larger bodied females have been found to lay a second clutch in late June or July.
 In studies observing nesting behavior, it has been found that the females are more likely to lay eggs on days where there is a small difference between the air and water temperatures.
+Nesting behvaior studies also found that females will sometimes make terrestrial troughs near their nests.
+Some literature suggests its either a predation defense or a reprieve from high temperatures until the mother can return to aquatic lifestyle.
 Unlike in some other turtles, in the spiny softshell turtle, the sex of the hatchlings is not determined by temperature variations; it is determined by genetics.
+Predation was identified as the primary factor influencing hatching success in spiny softshell turtles, follwed by the effects of egg viability and parasitism.